noahdasanaike/sage/README.md

 ## Change Log

 #### v0.900 (November 14th, 2025)
 - The table-level election results compiled for Spain and published in Pérez et a.
 (2021) are very incorrect for 2011, and possibly for other years as well.
-All data using these sources has been removed and Spain has been re-constructed from scratch.
+All data using these sources has been removed and Spain has been re-constructed from scratch
+- Added 2025 Canadian legislative election results

 #### v0.895 (September 30th, 2025)
 - Fixed Croatian vote-share aggregation